flybywiresim/docs/docs/start/autopilot-fbw.md

 ##### Autopilot

-* ❌ Transitions might not be as they should
 * ❌ AP disconnect does not trigger master warning etc.
 * ❌ NAV mode being armed might show dashes in the FCU instead of selected HDG
 * ❌ Engine out operations are not yet considered
 * ❌ AP performance when flying turbulence might not be satisfying in all cases
 * ❌ AP is not disconnected due to turbulence
+* ❌ Time compression is not supported

 ##### Engines

 * ❌ Realistic start-up procedure is missing
 * ❌ During start, no fuel flow is shown
 * ❌ Realistic Descent/ Approach idle parameters / drag.
+* ❌ Time compression is not supported (fuel burn is not adapted for time compression)

 ##### Autothrust

-* ❌ N1 thrust limit displayed and achieved may differ
+* ❌ N1 thrust limit displayed and achieved may differ slightly in certain situations
-* ❌ Thrust limits are preliminary and not finished (they are currently lacking adaptation for Mach)

 #### First implementation available

-* 🔸 Switched to different default input source for LNAV, transitions are now better
+* 🔸 Some transitions might not be as they should or are missing
 * 🔸 Engines can now be started, realistic start-up procedure is in work
-* 🔸 first implementation of custom ATHR system is now available
 * 🔸 principle go-around mode has been added but not all conditions are respected yet
 * 🔸 NAV mode is for the time being using default flight plan manager until the custom is ready
 * 🔸 altitude constraints seem to work with CLB and DES (there are many situations out there, so there can still be unknown bugs)
-* 🔸 Fuel burn should be correct in flight
-* 🔸 SPD/MACH hold might when flying in curves has been improved
 * 🔸 FLEX thrust limit is still rough and is also not adapted for Mach yet
-* 🔸 Pause and slew detection should be ok now
-* 🔸 Fuel flow is currently always in KG
+* 🔸 Thrust limits are already very good but might be improved in the future (they are currently lacking adaptation for Mach)
 * 🔸 Thrust limits are now corrected for air-conditioning and anti-ice yet
-* 🔸 LOC* has has been improved in capturing performance, might still need some tuning
 * 🔸 Flare Law has been improved to handle fast raising ground before the runway; when in 200 ft RA, the ground should in the area of the runway slope, otherwise issues are to be expected

 #### Considered solved